h3abionet/catalogue-public/docs/creating_a_request.md

 </br>

 ## Step 5.
-Adding relevant data or samples to the cart
+Adding relevant data or biospecimens to the cart

-Once appropriate data or samples have been identified, they can be added to the cart using the red cart icon.
+Once appropriate data or biospecimens have been identified, they can be added to the cart using the red cart icon.

-**Figure 5:** _Adding samples or data items to the cart_
+**Figure 5:** _Adding biospecimens or data items to the cart_

-After clicking on the cart icon, a dialogue box will appear, which allows the user to specify the number of samples required.
+After clicking on the cart icon, a dialogue box will appear, which allows the user to specify the number of biospecimens required.

-**Figure 6:** _Specifying the number of samples required_
+**Figure 6:** _Specifying the number of biospecimens required_

 </br>

 ## Step 6.
 Reviewing the cart and submitting a request

-After data or samples have been added to the cart, its contents can be saved by clicking on the “Save” button (figure 7).
+After data or biospecimens have been added to the cart, its contents can be saved by clicking on the “Save” button (figure 7).
 A logo will appear in the top, right-hand corner of the screen, which says “Pending”.

 The contents of the cart can be reviewed at any point, by clicking on “ Your Cart” in the menu at the